escazure/tgv/README.md

 ### Terrain generator and visualizer
 *Project for university*

-Wraps user defined function into a C++ code and saves to a file, which then gets loaded using ```dlopen()```.
-It then computes height values for all vertices of user defined plane and renders terrain.
-The plane's dimensions can be changed on the fly.
-As well as function used for generation itself.
+Wraps UDF into a glsl file, which gets used for height map generation.

 #### Examples
 ---